taniaduggal/Zowe-App-Framework---File-Transfer-Application/src/Readme.md

 # Zowe File-Transfer-Application

-### The main goal of the project is to develop File-Transfer-App plugin on top of zlux and it engaged zss components which were required the file-transfer app to work.
+### The main goal of the project is to develop File-Transfer-App plugin on top of Zlux and develop the file-api's & data-set-api's in ZSS which are used as the backend to stream files/datasets and metadata.

 ## File-Transfer-Application (Zowe-Desktop-Application)
 #### Project Link :- https://github.com/zowe/file-transfer-app